-The Clinical Doctoral Internship Program (Training Program) has been in existence and a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 1994.
-The internship has been continuously accredited by the American Psychological Association (APA) since 1997 and is currently undergoing re-accreditation.
+Our Doctoral Internship in Clinical Psychology (Training Program) has been in existence and a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 1994.
+The internship has been continuously accredited by the American Psychological Association (APA) since 1997 and is currently accredited through 2028.
 The Training Program follows a professional practitioner model of clinical training, incorporates 2000 hours of supervised clinical experiences, and meets licensing requirements for one year of doctoral supervised clinical training.

-Three doctoral interns will participate in a 12-month training program in the year 2020-2021.
-The training faculty consists of six licensed, full time psychologists, all who are involved in direct supervision of interns.
-In addition, the program has ten adjunct faculty who provide didactics and group supervision to interns during the training year.
+Three doctoral interns will participate in a 12-month training program in the year 2024-2025.
+The training faculty consists of five licensed, full time psychologists, all who are involved in direct supervision of interns.
+In addition, the program has eleven adjunct faculty who provide didactics and group supervision to interns during the training year.
 The program is designed to expand a trainee's clinical psychology skills; while exposure to the ongoing research activities of the department is provided, it is not the primary focus of the clinical internship.